 That is easy to say, but how can we know that a teacher really is genuine?
 Actually, it is not that hard to figure out: The holy ones of all true religions say the same thing.
 Those who deviate from the unanimous testimony of the saints are not to be fully trusted, even though they may be sincere and have good qualities.
 Only those who live in the same vision and inner state are completely trustworthy.
 That, too is easy to say.
 What are some traits we should look for in spiritual teachers?
 Here are a few.
 They teach:

-a) that religions other than theirs are also true–that ultimately there is only one religion: seeking God.
+- that religions other than theirs are also true.

-b) that all seekers of God are finders–no one is “damned” because he does not believe in one particular religion, scripture or teacher/prophet.
+- that all seekers of God are finders–no one is condemned because he does not believe in one particular religion, scripture, teacher or prophet.

-c) the necessity of personal and public morality, and are unanimous in affirming the moral teachings to be found in the Yama and Niyama of Patanjali, the Ten Commandments of Judaism, the Five Precepts of Buddhism, and the eight Beatitudes of Christianity.
+- the necessity of personal and public morality, and are unanimous in affirming the moral teachings to be found in the Yama and Niyama of Patanjali, the Ten Commandments of Judaism, the Five Precepts of Buddhism, and the Eight Beatitudes of Christianity.

-Two common delusions are to assume that action is the way–that inaction must be avoided–and that inaction is the way and action is to be avoided.
+Two common delusions are to assume that action is the way and inaction must be avoided, or that inaction is the way and action is to be avoided.
 These two delusions dominate just about everybody.
 In India the action/inaction controversy continues, to absolutely no conclusion or practical value.
 The Gita gives a completely coherent answer, but still the confusion goes on.
 This is because it is not a matter of thinking about it, but of experiencing the truth of it.
 Krishna now brings this fact out.

 Read the next article in the Bhagavad Gita for Awakening: The Wise in Action